 Some children and young people may require an EHC needs assessment in order to decide whether it is necessary to develop an EHC plan.
-The purpose of an EHC plan is to make adjustments and offer support to meet the special educational needs of the child, to secure the best possible outcomes for them across education, health and social care.
+The purpose of an EHC plan is to make adjustments and offer support to meet the special educational needs of ANOPY the child, to secure the best possible outcomes for them across education, healthdren's nurseries and social care.